xginevra/GazeTrackingApp/README.md

 - Gathering visual attention data in a controlled setup

+## 🧠 How It Works

+1. **Calibration Phase**:
+   - The app starts by displaying 25 calibration points.
+   - Users should follow each point with their eyes while keeping their head still.

+2. **Stimulus Phase**:
+   - A face image is displayed.
+   - The app tracks gaze points and records how long each facial region (eyes, nose, mouth, forehead, chin) is focused on.

+3. **Session Summary**:
+   - A summary screen shows time spent on each region.
+   - Gaze data is saved into a local SQLite database (`gazedata.db`).

 ## How to Run

 To run the application, you'll need a virtual environment using **Python 3.10**.